-Medical Evaluation and Rehab of Public Safety Personnel Policy incident.
+Medical Evaluation and Rehab of Public Safety Personnel Policy

-To provide the process for EMS activities when requested by a designated fire-service agency, or public-safety department, to provide medical stand-by and/or rehab at a fire or other scene in which emergency responders may be exposed to environmental extremes, or fatigue, due to the nature or length of the incident.

-Stand-by: A "stand-by" is simply a request for EMS service to be present at an event or of medically evaluating fire-fighters/emergency responders during the course of an incident.
+- Purpose: To provide the process for EMS activities when requested by a designated fire-service agency, or public-safety department, to provide medical stand-by and/or rehab at a fire or other scene in which emergency responders may be exposed to environmental extremes, or fatigue, due to the nature or length of the incident. - Stand-by: A "stand-by" is simply a request for EMS service to be present at an event or incident. - Rehab: A "rehab" or "rehab stand-by" is an active role in assisting on scene in the role of medically evaluating fire-fighters/emergency responders during the course of an incident.
 The "rehab" crew may also be utilized to provide care to effected civilians from the incident.
 This is a dedicated crew that will work as a functional sub-section of the Incident Command System.